What Is Cognitive Behavioral Therapy and How Does It Work?

 CBT can be done online

-CBT can be done in person or via teletherapy (online), and more research over the last year and a half of the pandemic is telling us that online therapy is a powerful and effective pathway for more people to connect to mental health services and support that they need.
+CBT can be done in person or via teletherapy (online).
+And more research over the last several years of the pandemic is telling us that online therapy is a powerful and effective pathway for more people to connect to mental health services and support that they need.